LavaMoat/lavamoat.github.io/src/content/docs/guides/getting-started.md

 ## How to secure your app against supply-chain attacks

 1. Control dependency lifecycle scripts (eg. "postinstall") via [@lavamoat/allow-scripts][lavamoat-allowscripts]
-2. run your server or build process in [lavamoat-node][lavamoat-node]
+2. Run your server or build process in [lavamoat-node][lavamoat-node]
-3. build your ui with our [Webpack5 plugin (beta)][lavamoat-webpack] or use LavaMoat for [Browserify][lavamoat-browserify]
+3. Build your ui with our [Webpack5 plugin (beta)][lavamoat-webpack] or use LavaMoat for [Browserify][lavamoat-browserify]

 :::tip

-Even starting with adding just step 1 - the `allow-scripts`, is a great improvement to your supply chain security.
+Starting with just step 1 - the `allow-scripts`, is a great improvement to your supply chain security.
 Majority of supply-chain attacks are delivered via lifecycle scripts.

 :::